istio/istio.io/content/docs/tasks/security/authn-policy/index.md

 This policy specifies that all servers in the mesh will only accept encrypted requests using TLS.
 As you can see, this authentication policy has the kind: `MeshPolicy`.
 The name of the policy must be `default`, and it contains no `targets` specification (as it is intended to apply on all services in the mesh).

 At this point, only the receiving side is configured to use mutual TLS.
-If you run the curl command between *Istio services* (i.e those with Envoy sidecar), all will fail with 503 error code as the client side still using plaintext.
+If you run the curl command between *Istio services* (i.e those with Envoy sidecar), all will fail with 503 error code as the client side still using plain-text.

 {{< text bash >}}
 $ for from in "foo" "bar"; do for to in "foo" "bar"; do kubectl exec $(kubectl get pod -l app=sleep -n ${from} -o jsonpath={.items..metadata.name}) -c sleep -n ${from} -- curl http://httpbin.${to}:8000/ip -s -o /dev/null -w "sleep.${from} to httpbin.${to}: %{http_code}\n"; done; done